KiteFlyKid/KiteFlyKid.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am Shang Ma, a third-year PhD student at the University of Notre Dame.
-I am fortunate to be advised by Prof. [Yanfang (Fanny) Ye](http://yes-lab.org/) and Prof. [Xusheng Xiao](https://xusheng-xiao.github.io/).
+I am fortunate to be advised by [Yanfang (Fanny) Ye](http://yes-lab.org/) and [Xusheng Xiao](https://xusheng-xiao.github.io/).

-I completed my undergraduate degree at Sichuan University, Wuy Yuzhang Honors College, where I was a member of the college basketball team and the debate team.
-My undergraduate advisors were [Beibei Li](https://li-beibei.github.io/) and [Cheng Huang](https://chenghuang.org/).
+I completed my undergraduate degree at Sichuan University, Wu Yuzhang Honors College, where I was a member of the college basketball team and the debate team.
+My undergraduate advisors were Beibei Li and Cheng Huang.

 My research interests lie in **software security**, with a focus on combining program analysis and artificial intelligence techniques to address security challenges.

 In my free time, I enjoy road trips, going to the gym, and exploring history and military geography.

 # 🔥 News
-- *2024.10*: &nbsp;🎉🎉 Started my visit at **Curiosity Lab**, National University of Singapore, supervised by **Prof. Zhenkai Liang**.
+- *2024.10*: &nbsp;🎉🎉 Started my visit at **Curiosity Lab**, National University of Singapore, working with **[Zhenkai Liang](https://www.comp.nus.edu.sg/~liangzk/)**.
 - *2024.09*: &nbsp;🎉🎉 Our paper **"Careful About What App Promotion Ads Recommend!
 Detecting and Explaining Malware Promotion via App Promotion Graph"** was accepted by **NDSS 2025**.
-- *2024.03*: &nbsp;🎉🎉 Began my visiting period at **ASE Lab**, Peking University, supervised by **Prof. [Tao Xie](https://taoxiease.github.io/)**.
+- *2024.03*: &nbsp;🎉🎉 Began my visiting period at **ASE Lab**, Peking University, working with **[Tao Xie](https://taoxiease.github.io/)**.
 - *2022.08*: &nbsp;🎉🎉 Began my PhD journey.

 # 📝 Publications